alljavacourse/Mean-APP/README.md

 This is Manoj repo for MEAN.io App

-Thanks for checking it out
+Thanks for checking it ou

+Manoj